Kazakhstan: Cuisine

 In the national cuisine, livestock meat, like horse meat and beef can be cooked in a variety of ways and is usually served with a wide assortment of traditional bread products.
 Refreshments include black tea, often served with milk and dried fruits (such as dried apricots) and nuts.
 In southern provinces, people often prefer green tea.
 Traditional milk-derived drinks such as ayran, shubat and kymyz.
-A traditional Kazakh dinner involves a multitude of appetisers on the table, followed by a soup and one or two main courses such as pilaf and beshbarmak.
-They also drink their national beverage, which consists of fermented mare's milk.
+A traditional Kazakh dinner involves a variety of appetisers on the table, followed by a soup and one or two main courses such as pilaf and beshbarmak.
+They also drink their national beverage, kumys, which consists of fermented mare's milk.

 Sport

 Kazakhstan consistently performs in Olympic competitions.
 It is especially successful in boxing.
 This has brought some attention to the Central Asian nation and increased world awareness of its athletes.
 Dmitry Karpov and Olga Rypakova are among the most notable Kazakhstani athletes.
 Dmitry Karpov is a distinguished decathlete, taking bronze in both the 2004 Summer Olympics, and the 2003 and 2007 World Athletics Championships.
 Olga Rypakova is an athlete, specialising in triple jump (women's), taking silver in the 2011 World Championships in Athletics and Gold in the 2012 Summer Olympics.
 Kazakhstan's city of Almaty submitted bids twice for the Winter Olympics: in 2014 and again for the 2022 Winter Olympics.
 Astana and Almaty hosted the 2011 Asian Winter Games.

 Popular sports in Kazakhstan include football, basketball, ice hockey, bandy, and boxing.

 Football is the most popular sport in Kazakhstan.
 The Football Federation of Kazakhstan is the sport's national governing body.
 The FFK organises the men's, women's, and futsal national teams.

 Kazakhstan's most famous basketball player was Alzhan Zharmukhamedov, who played for CSKA Moscow and the Soviet Union's national basketball team in the 1960s and 1970s.
-Throughout his career, he won multiple titles and medals at some of the world's most prestigious basketball competitions, including the Summer Olympics, the Basketball World Cup, the EuroBasket (the European Basketball Championship), and the EuroLeague.
-In 1971 he earned the title Master of Sports of the USSR, International Class and a year later he was awarded the Order of the Badge of Honor.
 Kazakhstan's national basketball team was established in 1992, after the dissolution of the Soviet Union.
 Since its foundation, it has been competitive at the continental level.
 Its greatest accomplishment was at the 2002 Asian Games, where it defeated the Philippines in its last game to win the bronze medal.
 At the official Asian Basketball Championship, now called FIBA Asia Cup, the Kazakhs' best finish was 4th place in 2007.